RSDKModding/RSDKv3-Decompilation/README.md

 Even if your platform isn't supported by the official releases, you **must** buy or officially download it for the assets (you don't need to run the official release, you just need the game assets)

 # Advantages over the PC version of Sonic CD
-* Sharp, pixel-perfect display
+* Sharp, pixel-perfect display.
-* Controls are completely remappable via the settings.ini file
+* Controls are completely remappable via the settings.ini file.
-* The window allows windows shortcuts to be used
+* The window allows windows shortcuts to be used.
-* Complete support for using mobile/updated scripts, allowing for features the official PC version never got to be played on PC
+* Complete support for using mobile/updated scripts, allowing for features the official PC version never got to be played on PC.
-* Native Windows x64 version, as well as an x86 version
+* Native Windows x64 version, as well as an x86 version.

 # Advantages over the Mobile versions of Sonic CD
 * The rendering backend is based off the PC version by default, so palettes are fully supported (Tidal Tempest water in particular)

 # Additional Tweaks
-* Added a built in mod loader and API allowing to easily create and play mods with features such as save file redirection and XML GameConfig data.
+* Added a built in mod loader and API, allowing to easily create and play mods with features such as save file redirection and XML GameConfig data.
-* There is now a settings.ini file that the game uses to load all settings, similar to Sonic Mania
+* There is now a settings.ini file that the game uses to load all settings, similar to Sonic Mania.
-* Dev menu can now be accessed from anywhere by pressing `ESC` if enabled in the config
+* Dev menu can now be accessed from anywhere by pressing the `ESC` key if enabled in the config.
-* The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if `devMenu` is enabled in the config
+* The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if `devMenu` is enabled in the config.
-* If `devMenu` is enabled in the config, pressing `F9` will visualize hitboxes, and `F10` will activate a palette overlay that shows the game's 8 internal palettes in real time
+* If `devMenu` is enabled in the config, pressing `F9` will visualize hitboxes, and `F10` will activate a palette overlay that shows the game's 8 internal palettes in real time.
-* If `useSteamDir` is set in the config, and the user is on Windows, the game will try to load savedata from Steam's `userdata` directory (where the Steam version saves to)
+* If `useSteamDir` is set in the config, and the user is on Windows, the game will try to load savedata from Steam's `userdata` directory (where the Steam version saves to).
-* Added the idle screen dimming feature from Sonic Mania Plus, as well as allowing the user to disable it or set how long it takes for the screen to dim
+* Added the idle screen dimming feature from Sonic Mania Plus, as well as allowing the user to disable it or set how long it takes for the screen to dim.

 # How to build
 ## Windows
-* Clone the repo, then follow the instructions in the [dependencies readme for Windows](./dependencies/windows/dependencies.txt) to setup dependencies, then build via the Visual Studio solution (or just grab a prebuilt executable from the releases section.)
+* Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) to setup dependencies, then build via the visual studio solution.
+* Alternatively, you can grab a prebuilt executable from the releases section.

 ## Windows via MSYS2 (64-bit only)
 * Download the newest version of the MSYS2 installer from [here](https://www.msys2.org/) and install it.
 * Run the MINGW64 prompt (from the windows Start Menu/MSYS2 64-bit/MSYS2 MinGW 64-bit), when the program starts enter `pacman -Syuu` in the prompt and hit Enter.
-Press `Y` when it asks if you want to update packages.
+* Press `Y` when it asks if you want to update packages.
 If it asks you to close the prompt, do so, then restart it and run the same command again.
 This updates the packages to their latest versions.
-* Now install the dependencies with the following command: `pacman -S pkg-config make git mingw-w64-x86_64-gcc mingw-w64-x86_64-SDL2 mingw-w64-x86_64-libogg mingw-w64-x86_64-libvorbis mingw-w64-x86_64-libtheora mingw-w64-x86_64-glew`.
+* Install the dependencies with the following command: `pacman -S pkg-config make git mingw-w64-x86_64-gcc mingw-w64-x86_64-SDL2 mingw-w64-x86_64-libogg mingw-w64-x86_64-libvorbis mingw-w64-x86_64-libtheora mingw-w64-x86_64-glew`
-* Clone the repo with the following command: `git clone --recursive https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation.git`.
+* Clone the repo with the following command: `git clone --recursive https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation.git`
 * Go into the repo you just cloned with `cd Sonic-CD-11-Decompilation`.
-* Then run `make -f Makefile.msys2 CXXFLAGS=-O2 CXX=x86_64-w64-mingw32-g++ STATIC=1 -j5`.
+* Run `make -f Makefile.msys2 CXXFLAGS=-O2 CXX=x86_64-w64-mingw32-g++ STATIC=1 -j5`.
   * The `CXXFLAGS` option can be removed if you do not want optimizations.
   * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9.)

 ## Windows UWP (Phone, Xbox, etc.)
-* Clone the repo, then follow the instructions in the [dependencies readme for Windows](./dependencies/windows/dependencies.txt) and [dependencies readme for UWP](./dependencies/win-uwp/dependencies.txt) to setup dependencies, then build and deploy via the UWP Visual Studio solution.
+* Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) and [depencencies readme for UWP](./dependencies/windows-uwp/dependencies.txt) to setup dependencies.
-* After install, copy your `Data.rsdk` and `videos` folder into the apps localstate folder.
+* Copy your `Data.rsdk` file and `videos` folder into `RSDKv3UWP`, then build and deploy via `RSDKv3.UWP.sln`.
+* You may also need to generate visual assets, to do so, open the Package.appxmanifest file in the designer, under the Visual Assets tab, select an image of your choice and click generate.

 ## Mac
-* Clone the repo, follow the instructions in the [dependencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project (or grab a prebuilt executable from the releases section.)
+* Clone the repo, follow the instructions in the [depencencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project.
-* A Mac build of v1.3.0 by [Sappharad](https://github.com/Sappharad) can be found [here.](https://github.com/Sappharad/Sonic-CD-11-Decompilation/releases/tag/1.3.0_mac)
+* A Mac build of v1.3.0 by [Sappharad](https://github.com/Sappharad) can be found [here](https://github.com/Sappharad/Sonic-CD-11-Decompilation/releases/tag/1.3.0_mac).

 ## Linux
-* To setup your build enviroment and library dependecies run the following commands:
+* To setup your build enviroment and library dependecies, run the following commands:
   * Ubuntu (Mint, Pop!\_OS, etc...): `sudo apt install build-essential git libsdl2-dev libvorbis-dev libogg-dev libtheora-dev libglew-dev`
-    * If you're using Debian, add `libgbm-dev` and `libdrm-dev`
+    * If you're using Debian, add `libgbm-dev` and `libdrm-dev`.
   * Fedora Linux: `sudo rpm install g++ SDL2-devel libvorbis-devel libogg-devel libtheora-devel glew-devel`
   * Arch Linux: `sudo pacman -S base-devel git sdl2 libvorbis libogg libtheora glew`
-* Clone the repo with the following command: `git clone --recursive https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation.git`.
+* Clone the repo with the following command: `git clone --recursive https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation.git`
 * Go into the repo you just cloned with `cd Sonic-CD-11-Decompilation`.
 * Run `make CXXFLAGS=-O2 -j5`.
   * If your distro is using gcc 8.x.x, then add the argument `LIBS=-lstdc++fs`.
   * The `CXXFLAGS` option can be removed if you do not want optimizations.
   * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9.)

 ## iOS
-* Clone the repo, follow the instructions in the [dependencies readme for iOS](./dependencies/ios/dependencies.txt) to setup dependencies, then build via the Xcode project
+* Clone the repo, follow the instructions in the [dependencies readme for iOS](./dependencies/ios/dependencies.txt) to setup dependencies, then build via the Xcode project.

 ## Android
 * Clone the repo, then follow the instructions in the [dependencies readme for Android](./dependencies/android/dependencies.txt).